kaiyuanCui/kaiyuanCui/README.md

 # Kaiyuan Cui

-PhD student at the University of Melbourne working on **Trustworthy AI** — currently focused on adversarial attacks and safety alignment for vision-language models.
+PhD student at the University of Melbourne working on **Trustworthy AI**, interested in adversarial attack/defence, prompt injection, and RAG.

-Our paper [UltraBreak](https://github.com/kaiyuanCui) on universal jailbreak attacks for VLMs was accepted at **ICLR 2026**.

 Open to collaborations on adversarial ML and AI safety.
 Feel free to reach out!